standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 Grammar:        DataElement 6.0
 Namespace:      myExample
 Description:    "CIMPL Tutorial: myExample for an OSA patient."
-Uses:           shr.core
+Uses:           obf.datatype
 ```

 Where:

 * `Grammar` is a required keyword indicating the parser to be used, in this case _DataElement 6.0_
 * `Namespace`, also required, is a short name for your project, implementation guide, or module you are defining.
 * `Uses` is the list of all namespaces which your model elements will reference.
-For our example, we fix this to _shr.core_.
+For our example, we fix this to _obf.datatype_.

 Next, we will create our first profile called **`MyPatient`** which we determined will also have the following properties: